CardinalWolsey/bus_route_mapper_done_right/README.md

 - update slugignore
 - make sure all files in /app folder are updated
 - move off nav and sidebar styling into own css files
+- do better unit tests ... look at 401 work for that

 # King County Bus Route API